IRL2/nanover-docs/source/concepts/applications.rst

 simulation box in MD).

-Clients can broadcast avatar representations of themselves, the extent of their walkable VR space, and receive a server suggestion about how to position themselves relatives to other clients e.g.
+Clients can broadcast avatar representations of themselves, the extent of their walkable XR space, and receive a server suggestion about how to position themselves relatives to other clients e.g.
 :ref:`radially oriented <radial-orient>` for distributed setups.